ethereum-optimism/community-hub/src/docs/developers/l2/convert.md

 here](https://community.optimism.io/docs/protocol/evm-comparison.html#replaced-opcodes).

-Because of this issue, and due to the fact the tests have to run on geth, there are a few differences between developing contracts for L1 and developing them of Open Ethereum:
+Because of this issue, and due to the fact the tests have to run on geth, there are a few differences between developing contracts for L1 and developing them of Optimistic Ethereum:

 ## Language Limitation